 Our entire board of directors is responsible for supervising our business.
 However, pursuant to our charter, our board of directors may delegate some of its powers to one or more committees as deemed appropriate by the board of directors, provided that each committee consists of at least a majority of independent directors.
-Members of each of the committees discussed below are appointed by our board of directors.
+Members of each of the committees discussed below are appointed by our board of directors to serve one-year terms or until their successors are duly elected and qualified or until their earlier death, retirement, resignation or removal.

 Audit Committee.
-Our board of directors has established an audit committee, which consists of Messrs.
-Beier, Gilchrist and Lewis.
-Mr. Beier serves as the chairperson of the audit committee and qualifies as an "audit committee financial expert" as that term is defined by the SEC.
+Our board of directors has established an audit committee, which consists of . serves as the chairperson of the audit committee and qualifies as an "audit committee financial expert" as that term is defined by the SEC.
 The SEC has determined that the audit committee financial expert designation does not impose on a person with that designation any duties, obligations or liability that are greater than the duties, obligations or liability imposed on such person as a member of the audit committee of the board of directors in the absence of such designation.
 The audit committee assists the board of directors in overseeing:

-- our accounting and financial reporting processes, - the integrity and audits of our financial statements, - · our compliance with legal and regulatory requirements, - · the qualifications and independence of our independent auditors and - the performance of our internal and independent auditors.
+- · our accounting and financial reporting processes, - · the integrity and audits of our financial statements, - · our compliance with legal and regulatory requirements, - · the qualifications and independence of our independent auditors and - the performance of our internal and independent auditors.